alexandertrefz/essence/packages/website/optimisations.md

 assignment is a Statement this does not read. **Everything a Module exports is a root**, whether or not this compilation can see who reads it.

+**An interpolated String is weighed like the calls it is.** Each hole calls `toString` through a witness, and the witness NAMES the Method — the Namespace and the member are written down where a written Invocation writes them — so the same allowlist answers for it: the Namespace must have an entry, the Program must not have taken the name, the hole's value must be of that Namespace's own Type, and the value must itself be pure. `Integer`'s `toString` is a bigint's decimal spelling and `Boolean`'s is a Conditional over two literals, so `constant greeting = "you have {count}"` with nothing reading `greeting` is a String built and dropped.
+A `namespace Mood for Mood is Printable` whose `toString` prints is not on the list and the Declaration that runs it stays.
+`String`'s comparisons are on the list for the same reason `Integer`'s are:
+`compare` normalises both sides and walks the code points, which is bounded by the two lengths and answers for every pair.

 One reading, not a fixed point.
 A Constant read only by another Constant that is itself dropped stays, because the reference was counted before either went — running this to exhaustion would take a pass allowed to loop, and what it would